tvpollet/tvpollet.github.io/_pages/outline_statistics_mres.course-11-9web.md

 #### 2021-2022
 * Positive reception of worksheets and 'flipped classroom', so implemented for this year.
 * Positive feedback on assistants who will continue to be available.
+They also wrote 'cheat sheets' which will be available.
 * Revised and updated some course content.

 #### 2020-2021